Wologman/Mental_Health/04_Anxiety Management.md

 - Get some aerobic exercise done before work.
 Or at least bike to work.
 If that’s not possible or safe, move to a better city or find another job.
 Really, nothing is so important it’s worth risking your life every day just to get to work healthy.
 Cities that can’t get their shit together in this century should have less people.

 - Have clear goals and a plan to reach them.
 Even if it needs constant refinement.
-Anxiety Management

   **Reason:** So I feel in control of my future, and can remind myself of the series of achievable smaller steps to get there.